Please see below for more information on our community guidelines and policies.

 Taking Time Away: Work-study participants are expected to participate at Ratna Ling for the entire length of their commitment with the exception of family emergencies, essential errands or medical appointments or time away arranged during the application process.
 Sundays are completely free.

-Meals: Vegetarian meals are provided Monday through Saturday.
-For breakfast and on Sundays, residents make their own meals or eat leftovers.
+Meals: Vegetarian lunches are provided Monday through Saturday.
+For breakfast, dinner, and on Sundays, residents make their own meals or eat leftovers.
 Snacks are provided during the work day.
 We are not always able to accommodate special dietary needs, but work to create healthy vegetarian meals and sometimes are able to accommodate vegan diets and work with food allergies.

 Residential Rooms: Volunteers are provided with a shared room supplied with beds, bed linens and blankets.
 Please bring your own towels.
 Rooms have some storage shelves or a dresser and a desk.
 Most accommodations have adjacent bathrooms or bathrooms within a short walking distance.
 All Ratna Ling residents are asked to keep their living accommodations neat and clean.